zueai/create-mcp/template/README.md

 ## Installation

-Run the automated install script to clone this MCP server and deploy it to your Cloudflare account:
+1. Run the automated install script to clone this MCP server and deploy it to your Cloudflare account:

 ```bash
 bun create mcp --clone https://github.com/your-username/mcp-server-name
 ```

-Open `Cursor Settings -> MCP -> Add new MCP server` and paste the command that was copied to your clipboard.
+2. Open `Cursor Settings -> MCP -> Add new MCP server` and paste the command that was copied to your clipboard.

 ## Deploying Changes

-When you're ready to deploy your changes:
+1. Run the deploy script:

 ```bash
 bun run deploy
 ```

-Then reload your Cursor window to use the updated tools.
+2. Then reload your Cursor window to use the updated tools.

 ## How to create new MCP tools